-To this day millions of people are without safe, clean, and affordable drinking water throughout the U.S. and many are in Latino and BIPOC communities.
+To this day millions of people are without safe, clean, and affordable drinking water throughout the U.S. and many are in Black, Indigenous, Latino/a/x, and other communities of color as well as low-income communities.
 Our infrastructure is aging, and it will take billions to replace in the next twenty years.
 As federal funding for infrastructure is decreasing, utilities are raising their prices and water is becoming unaffordable in low-income communities and communities of color.
-Moreover, to this day, more than two million people in the U.S. lack the basic access to clean water and our Latinx communities are twice as likely to lack complete plumbing in their households.
+Moreover, to this day, more than two million people in the U.S. lack basic access to clean water, and our Latino/a/x communities are twice as likely to lack complete plumbing in their households.
 There is a clear need and a lack of federal funding to protect clean water for the most vulnerable in our community.
-While our nation's water is under threat, now more than ever, our Latinx community needs to be at the forefront to advocate for equitable policies that protect our water and our community’s right to access it.
+While our nation's water is under threat, now more than ever, our Latino/a/x community needs to be at the forefront to advocate for equitable policies that protect our water and the basic human right to access it.

 GreenLatinos and our water equity core priority are addressing these issues through awareness, advocacy for strong policy, investment, and outreach in communities.
 GreenLatinos' work on water equity seeks to advance our Latino/a/x communities through infrastructure investment, access to clean water for rural and urban communities, addressing water affordability, and advancement of racial equity.

 Water Equity Collective

 The Water Equity Collective at GreenLatinos focuses on the current issues and opportunities in and around water-related issues.
 The Water Equity Collective seeks to address and advocate for water equity, affordability, and accessibility.

 The collective focuses on these efforts through sharing information and resources, uplifting and learning from our Latino/a/x experts and leaders in the water sector, and taking direct, intentional, and meaningful action.